 Other Ways to Reduce Mold Growth in Your House

 Removing mold spores from the air is a great start to keeping your home and family safe, but you should also take some additional steps.
 Fix leaks right away, and caulk around tubs, sinks, and windows.
 If you have gaps around your windows and doors, replace the weatherstripping.
 Also, check your roof and attic for any damage that may allow moisture into the walls and ceilings.

 Find an Air Purifier for Your Home Today

 Considering the health risks and potential damage to your home, eliminating mold is a priority.
+Read more from the Department of Health and Human Services on getting rid of mold.
 Learn more about air purifiers for houses in Houston and surrounding areas today.
 Call Custom Comfort Air for more information.
 We can also recommend add-on equipment for your air purifier, such as ultraviolet lights, ionizers, and carbon filters, along with filters that have special antimicrobial layers for an extra layer of protection.
 In addition to our indoor air quality solutions, we offer complete heating and cooling services, including installation, repairs, and maintenance.